workkkfor2012/gemini-coder/packages/website/docs/intro.md

 ## Overview

-- MIT License
-- Totally free
 - Intuitive context selection
-- Initializes web chats
+- Web chat initialization
+- Chat response integration
+- Code completions with any model
+- Effective file refactoring
 - Not limited to Gemini
-- Code completions with any model
-- Integrate chat reponses
-- Include websites in context
+- Any website in context
-- Generate commit messages
+- Commit message generation
+- Totally free
 - Does not track usage
 - Lightweight ~1.3MB